These are tough times for all of us – but possibly hardest of all on children and adolescents.

 When families create an ongoing habit of talking together, they can open up lines of communication, model sharing about feelings and acknowledge hard and sad times instead of pretending they don’t exist.
 That’s when real magic can happen.
 Open, honest and authentic communication is one of the very best ways to support kids and young people and their mental health.

 I’m a huge believer in conversation cards as an ice breaker and a way to get words flowing between and among family members.
 My family likes to make fun of me for this, but I own several different conversation starter decks including the Our Moments family cards, Big Life Journal’s growth mindset conversation cards and InnerActive cards.

 Now, On Our Sleeves has developed a set of conversation starters of their own – and you can download them for free.

 Sure, kids may not always want to talk – especially tweens and teens.
 However, if you prioritize family sharing and take time each day to come together and talk as a family, it can help pave the way for important conversations about mental health, our experiences and feelings, and the struggles we all face.

 My family may groan a little when I pull my conversation cards out, but they do end up participating with me.
 I try to have a deck in my purse when we dine out or go on car rides together.

-It’s my goal to make sure we get at least 15 minutes of family time in the evenings to talk about our day and how we’re feeling.
+It’s my goal to make sure we get a few minutes of family time in the evenings to talk about our day and how we’re feeling.
 I can’t say it happens every day, because life does get busy and crazy at times, but that’s what I aim for.